vivid-planet/comet-docs/docs/getting-started/how-to-start/index.md

 ## Setup

-To create a new Comet DXP application, execute the following command in your OS command line:
+To create a new COMET DXP application, execute the following command in your OS command line:

 `npx create-react-app`